 We undertake to deliver promptly to any shareholder at a shared address, upon written or oral request, a copy of Quaker's proxy statement and annual report.
-You may so request by calling the toll-free number or writing to the address noted above.
+You may request such documents by calling the toll-free number or writing to the address noted above.

-Proposal 1-Election of Directors and Nominee Biographies
+Proposal 1 - Election of Directors and Nominee Biographies